mtlynch/mtlynch.io/content/notes/hello-base/index.md

 ## Base is supposed to be the bridge

-A year ago, I listented to [an interview with Jesse Pollak on an episode of _Into the Bytecode_](https://www.intothebytecode.com/jesse-pollak/).
+A year ago, I listened to [an interview with Jesse Pollak on an episode of _Into the Bytecode_](https://www.intothebytecode.com/jesse-pollak/).
 He was excited about this new technology Coinbase was working on called [Base](https://base.org).

 Base is supposed to appeal to developers who are new to the cryptocurrency world and make it easy for them to start building within that ecosystem.